Newport-Mesa Unified School District

 Newport-Mesa Unified School District is a school district in Orange County, California, United States, that mainly serves the cities of Newport Beach and Costa Mesa.
 The district was founded on July 1, 1966.
 It currently serves approximately 18,600 at twenty-two elementary schools, two intermediate schools, four high schools, one alternative education center, and one adult education center.

+Governance

+Newport-Mesa is governed by a seven-member Board of Education, each of whom serve four-year terms.
+Board Members are elected by geographic district.
+Current Board Members include: